 Origami uses quite a smart algorithm to do so and in most cases everything works just fine.
-However, there is a chance that something goes wrong and Origami will not be able to convert paths to a 3D mesh.
+However, there is a chance that something goes wrong and Origami cannot convert paths to a 3D mesh.
 That’s when you get the “triangulation failed” error.

-Please contact us if you get this error.
-This is most likely the problem of the folding engine and we’d like to see the dieline that caused it.
-Please share your Illustrator project or saved Origami scene, so we can reproduce it here and fix the problem or the dieline.
+If nothing helps, please contact us directly.
+As said above, this is most likely the problem of the folding engine and we’d like to see the dieline that caused it.
+Please share your Illustrator project or saved Origami scene, so we can reproduce it here and suggest the further steps.